d1gital-f/d2-fleet/README.md

 to pull the OCI Artifacts.

-The Flux bot account must have read access to the `d2-fleet`, `d2-infra` and `d2-apps` repositories, and the GitHub Personal Access Token (PAT) should grant read-only access to the GitHub Container Registry by selecting the `read:packages` scope.
+The Flux bot account must have read access to the `d2-fleet`, `d2-infra` and `d2-apps` repositories, and the GitHub [Personal Access Token (classic)](https://github.com/settings/tokens) (PAT) should grant read-only access to the GitHub Container Registry by selecting the `read:packages` scope.

 ### Bootstrap a Kubernetes Cluster